crest-summit/summit-docs/docs/Tools/Actions.md

 The concept of Advancing a proposal is centered around keeping related work connected in Summit and was designed to reduce re-entry of data.
 When advancing work from one type of proposal to another, Users should use this action to create a related proposal instead of the "Get Started" button to create an entirely new unrelated proposal.

 ## Activity Types
-It is required for each new submission to sponsor be identified as one of the following Activity Types:
+Each new submission to a sponsor requires the Activity Type to be identified with one of the following:
 - White Paper: A statement of work sent to the Sponsor that will not result in an award until a Proposal has been submitted.
 - Letter of Intent: Notice to the Sponsor of intent to submit a Proposal.
 - Pre-Proposal: A statement of work and/or budget sent to the Sponsor before a Proposal that does not result in an award.
 - Proposal: A full statement of work and budget sent to the Sponsor that may result in an award.
 - Revision: An update to an existing item before an award has been issued.
 - Other: New work associated with a previous award such as a supplement, continuation or renewal.

 The options to Advance depend upon the Activity Type.
 The following shows which types can be advanced to which:
 - White Paper  -> Pre-Proposal, Proposal, Revision